google/brain-tokyo-workshop/README.md

 # Brain Tokyo Workshop 🧠🗼

-This repo contains research workshop materials released by the Google Brain team in Tokyo.
+This repo contains research workshop materials released by members of the Google Brain team in Tokyo.

 ## Past Projects ##